 Recreational fisheries (status and significance, including ecological impact and best practices).

-The TWSC, in dialogue with the competent authorities for fisheries and sector representatives at trilateral level to review and update the Framework for Sustainable Fisheries to further its implementation in a collaborative approach, well-coordinated with other existing bodies and committees treating fisheries and aquaculture at international, national and regional level.
-[To be aligned with the Wilhelmshaven Declaration]
+The TWSC, in dialogue with the competent authorities for fisheries, sector representatives and environmental NGOs at trilateral level to further the implementation of the Framework for Sustainable Fisheries (2014).
+This should be done in a collaborative approach, well-coordinated with other existing bodies and committees treating fisheries and aquaculture at international, national and regional level.

-The TWSC and the fishing schools to continue to improve the awareness of the Wadden Sea World Heritage values and vulnerability, scientific basis, location and objectives of no-take areas, ecosystem-compatible and sustainable fishing techniques and fishing gear, waste prevention and the potential problems associated with marine litter (e.g. lost gear, dolly ropes) and the importance of fisheries for local and sustainable food security.
+The TWSC together with fishing schools to continue to improve the awareness of the Wadden Sea World Heritage values and vulnerability, scientific basis, location and objectives of closed areas, ecosystem-compatible and sustainable fishing techniques and fishing gear, waste prevention and the potential problems associated with marine litter (e.g. lost gear, dolly ropes) and the importance of fisheries for local and sustainable food security.
 This can be accompanied by information to the broad public through visitor and information centres, and the work of the International Wadden Sea School (IWSS).

-The TWSC through the trilateral groups responsible for research and fisheries to initiate fisheries research projects.
-Including encouraging the science sector, the fisheries sector and the site managers to develop and test new methods and practices in areas with existing/current fisheries, e.g. further sustainable and ecosystem-compatible fishing techniques and practices with the aim of reducing impacts on the sea bottom and by-catch, and to share the knowledge gained to foster their implementation.
+The TWSC through the trilateral groups responsible for science and fisheries to initiate fisheries research projects, including: - encouraging the science sector, the fisheries sector and the site managers to develop and test new methods and practices in areas with existing/current fisheries, e.g. further sustainable and ecosystem-compatible fishing techniques and practices with the aim of reducing impacts on the sea bottom and by-catch; - effects of closed areas; and to share the knowledge gained to foster their implementation.

-The TWSC to through the trilateral groups responsible for science and fish to initiate fish research (e.g. quantity and quality, ecosystem function, no-take zones, nursery function for juvenile fish, endangered species, historic species and habitats occurrence, food web) to support the OUV and sustainable management.
+The TWSC to through the trilateral groups responsible for science and fish to initiate research on fish ecology (e.g. population’s quantity and quality, ecosystem function, closed areas, nursery function for juvenile fish, endangered species, historic species and habitats occurrence, food web) to support the OUV and sustainable management.

 The TWSC to produce a coordinated proposal to contribute to reaching the objective of the EU Biodiversity Strategy for 2030 of at least one third of the protected area of the Wadden Sea for strict protection.
-[To be aligned with the Wilhelmshaven Declaration]

-The TWSC to collect relevant information on the most important types of fisheries taking place and the potential upcoming types of fisheries in the Wadden Sea, especially shrimp fisheries and blue mussel fisheries (and other forms of fishing with potential negative impacts on the ecosystem or species) which are gathered by the national competent fisheries authorities.
-This should be complemented by geographic and legislative information no-take areas within the World Heritage Site.
-The information gathered, which could be managed at CWSS, will serve as a basis for selecting topics and assessing the appropriateness of complementary approaches to be pursued for an exchange on a trilateral level to implement the Framework for Sustainable Fisheries.
+The TWSC to compile relevant information on the most important types of fisheries taking place and the potential upcoming types of fisheries in the Wadden Sea, especially shrimp fisheries and blue mussel fisheries (and other forms of fishing with potential negative impacts on the ecosystem or species) which are gathered by the national competent fisheries authorities.
+This should be complemented by geographic and legislative information on closed areas within the World Heritage Site.
+The information compiled, which could be managed at CWSS, will serve in particular as a basis for selecting topics and assessing the appropriateness of complementary approaches to be pursued for an exchange on a trilateral level to advance the implementation of the Framework for Sustainable Fisheries.
+It can also contribute to feeding into the trilateral and national discussions on the implementation of the EU Biodiversity Strategy for 2030 to create an ecologically coherent network comprising of strictly protected areas

-The TWSC to collect relevant information on the (effectiveness of) no-take areas within the World Heritage Site.
-The information gathered will serve as a basis for further discussions on implementation of the EU Biodiversity Strategy for 2030.
-[To be aligned with the Wilhelmshaven Declaration]

 Key topic tourism